 - The software’s to Download.

-This guide is a Step by Step Guide to Install Exchange Server 2016.
+This guide is exclusively written keeping in mind for new Exchange server 2016 Administrators who want to set up Exchange server platform.
 The installation considers a single server deployment of Exchange Server 2016 with the Mailbox role.

 Exchange Server 2016 system requirements